A data-driven analysis of $500B valuation, $9B annual losses, and $1.4 trillion in infrastructure commitments

 WeWork's pitch to investors was that profitability was just around the corner—once they reached sufficient scale, unit economics would flip positive.
 The S-1 filing revealed this was fantasy.
 Each new location required massive upfront capital, long-term lease commitments, and buildout costs, while revenue per member was actually declining as competition increased and the company offered more aggressive discounts to hit growth targets.

-This echoes Adam Neumann's dismissal of profitability concerns.
 OpenAI's October 2024 funding round included provisions requiring the company to complete its for-profit restructure within two years or face significant consequences[5]—similar to WeWork's desperation financing rounds when SoftBank's commitment came with increasingly onerous terms.
+That restructure is now complete, removing one overhang but also eliminating the nonprofit mission that once differentiated OpenAI.

-OpenAI's revenue growth looks impressive on the surface: from approximately $1.6 billion annualized in late 2023 to $13 billion in 2025,[3][11] representing more than 8x growth in 18 months.
+OpenAI's revenue growth looks impressive on the surface: from approximately $5.5 billion in 2024 to over $20 billion in 2025—an 82% year-over-year increase.[3][11]
 But underneath that headline number, several concerning trends are emerging.

 API revenue is OpenAI's largest business segment, with consumer subscriptions (ChatGPT) accounting for 70% of the $13 billion total, suggesting API and enterprise combined represent approximately 30% or roughly $4 billion.[11]
 But API pricing has collapsed under competitive pressure.